 If you want to work for a longer period, you need to apply for a residence permit.

-If you want to work in Uruguay from six months to two years, you should apply for temporary residence.
+If you want to work in Uruguay for six months to two years, you should apply for temporary residence.
 The Provisional Identity Card only permits you to work for six months and can not be extended.
 But the residence permit can be extended for another two years as well.

 It takes about two months for applicants to complete the process of residence permit.
 There are different requirements by your nationality.
 If you are a citizen of the Mercosur nationals, you only need a birth certificate and a police record report:

-If you are not from the above countries, you need proof of income along with the birth certificate and a police record report.
+If you are not from the above countries, you need proof of income along with a birth certificate and a police record report.
 Non-Mercosur candidates need to prove that they have enough money to cover their expenses in Uruguay.